A matrix model of a non-Hermitian $\beta$-ensemble: Spectral decomposition of tridiagonal matrices

 The matrices $T$ and $\widetilde T$ have the same spectrum, but $T$ has a smaller number of degrees of freedom, which makes the analysis of its spectrum more amenable.
-Since we are only interested in the eigenvalues, many properties of $T$ that we will be discussing in this section also hold for a general tridiagonal matrix.
-It is important to emphasize that the eigenvectors are not invariant under a similarity transformation.
-Since the eigenvectors and eigenvalues of $T$ are not statistically independent, the function $f(\blambda)$ in the \emph{j.p.d.f.} of the eigenvalues of $\widetilde{T}$ would be different from that defined in Eq.~\eqref{factor}.
+In Section~3 we will compute the Jacobian between the matrix elements of $T$ and its spectral parameters.
+It is well known that Jacobi matrices are uniquely determined by their eigenvaules and the first row of the matrix of the eigenvectors (see, e.g., Parlett~\cite{Par98}).
+The calculation of the Jacobian of $T$ is based on the observation that this property is true also for the tridiagonal matrix~\eqref{eq:tridiagmatrix}.

-Denote by $\T(n)$ the set of matrices of the form~\eqref{eq:tridiagmatrix} whose spectrum is non-degenrate\footnote{While Jacobi matrices have a simple spectrum, the eigenvalues of the matrix ~\eqref{eq:tridiagmatrix} may be degenerate.
-See Appendix~\ref{multiplicity} for a discussion about tridiagonal complex matrices with degenerate spectra.} and by $\Lambda(n)$ the set of $n \times n$ simple complex diagonal matrices.
-Write
+Denote by $\T(n)$ the set of matrices $T$ of the form~\eqref{eq:tridiagmatrix} such that $\det(T)\neq 0$ and whose spectrum is simple.\footnote{While the spectra of Jacobi matrices are non-degenerate, the matrix~\eqref{eq:tridiagmatrix} may have multiple eigenvalues.
+See Appendix~\ref{multiplicity} for a discussion about tridiagonal complex matrices with degenerate spectra.} The probability distributions~\eqref{mat_el_dis} define an absolutely continuous measure on the set of tridiagonal matrices~\eqref{eq:tridiagmatrix}; therefore, the exceptional set of matrices with degenerate spectrum forms a set of measure zero.
+We define